Skip to content

 A multi-pass review architecture works in four stages: estimating total scope across changed files, grouping related files within processing limits, reserving capacity for system prompts and cross-reference context, and running a synthesis pass that combines insights from individual file analyses.

-Augment Code addresses this through its Context Engine, which supports state persistence across pipeline runs through import/export capabilities.
+Augment Cosmos addresses this through its Context Engine, which supports state persistence across pipeline runs through import/export capabilities.
 This avoids redundant processing when analyzing changes across CI/CD pipeline executions, enabling efficient dependency mapping at enterprise scale.

 Configure AI Code Review in Your Pipeline This Sprint